jwschroeder3/enricherator/README.md

 to genotype A, genotype C to genotype A, and genotype C to genotype A, respectively.
 The list of contrasts can be arbitrarily long.
 The contrasts must be comma-separated with no spaces.

+Similarly, to perform a contrast of minus strand over plus strand, you would set the `--type` argument to "strand" and the `--contrasts` argument to `minus-plus`, assuming your original sample info file assigned the minus strand as "minus" and the plus strand as "plus".